tranek/GASDocumentation/README.md

 | No       | Source           | Application                      | Yes                                                                              |
 | No       | Target           | Application                      | Yes                                                                              |

-The resultant float from an `MMC` can futher be modified in the `GameplayEffect's` `Modifier` by a coefficient and a pre and post coefficient addition.
+The resultant float from an `MMC` can further be modified in the `GameplayEffect's` `Modifier` by a coefficient and a pre and post coefficient addition.

-An example `MMC` that captures the `Target's` mana `Attribute` reduces it from a poison effect where the ammount reduced changes depending on how much mana the `Target` has and a tag that the `Target` might have:
+An example `MMC` that captures the `Target's` mana `Attribute` reduces it from a poison effect where the amount reduced changes depending on how much mana the `Target` has and a tag that the `Target` might have:
 ```c++
 UPAMMC_PoisonMana::UPAMMC_PoisonMana()
 {